honux77/ubox-msx/docs/mplayer.md

 ### Exporting the song

-In Arkos 2 Tracker, export the song as "AKM", using "Export as source file" and "Generate configuration file for players".
+In Arkos Tracker 2, export the song as "AKM", using "Export as source file" and "Generate configuration file for players".

 Save the file as `song.asm`.